Logiqx/gps-details/docs/devices/coros/sony/README.md

 ### Summary

 The speed data in FIT files from the VERTIX and APEX Pro clearly changed in 3.0508.0.
-Hopefully this short document gives an insight into how the changes became apparent, besides people recording unrealistic speeds.
+Hopefully this short document gives an insight into how the change(s) became apparent, besides reports of unrealistically high speeds.

-It would appear that the speed data is being derived from the positional data when using firmware 3.0508.0, rather than the (assumed) Doppler-derived speed data as it was in 3.0409.0 (and prior).
+It would appear that the speed data is being derived from the positional data when using firmware 3.0508.0, rather than the (assumed) Doppler-derived speed data as it was in 3.0409.0 and earlier.

 ### Data

-All of the data relating to this article is available for download - [sony-traits.zip](sony-traits.zip)
+All of the data used in this article (and more besides) is available for download in [sony-traits.zip](sony-traits.zip)

-- VERTIX data - sessions with 3.0409.0 and 3.0508.0
+- VERTIX data - sessions using 3.0409.0 and 3.0508.0
-- APEX Pro data - sessions with 3.0409.0 and 3.0508.0
+- APEX Pro data - sessions using 3.0409.0 and 3.0508.0
-- Fenix 6 data - illustrates repeated speeds from the Sony chipset
+- Fenix 6 data - illustrates repeated speeds from a Garmin watch using the Sony CXD56xxxx
-- Excel analysis - VERTIX data used in this article
+- Excel analysis - VERTIX data and charts used in this article